Fujifilm X-A5 vs Panasonic GX8

 |4.||Fujifilm X-T30||Y||stereo / mono||Y||-||micro||3.1||Y||-||Y|

-Both the X-A5 and the GX8 have been discontinued, but can regularly be found used on eBay.
+Both the X-A5 and the GX8 have been discontinued, but can regularly be found used on ebay.
 The GX8 was replaced by the Panasonic GX9, while the X-A5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.
+Further information on the features and operation of the X-A5 and GX8 can be found, respectively, in the Fujifilm X-A5 Manual (free pdf) or the online Panasonic GX8 Manual.

 So what conclusions can be drawn?
 Is the Fujifilm X-A5 better than the Panasonic GX8 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.